Deducteam/lambdapi/doc/terms.md

  * a `let f (x y:A) z = t` construction

- * application is written by space-separated juxtaposition, except for symbol identifiers declared as infix
+ * application is written by space-separated juxtaposition, except for symbol identifiers declared as infix (e.g. `x+y`)